dmora7/Week-9-Honeypot-Assignment/Week 9 Lab.md

 _scp `filename` user@xx.xx.xx.xx:/destination/path

 ## Milestone 1: Security-Flavored Net Tools
-Run nmap against your localhost IP to see all open ports See how many of the ports you can match to services
+**1. Run nmap against your localhost IP to see all open ports.**

+**2. See how many of the ports you can match to services.**
-Hint: try shutting down Docker or Virtualbox and re-running nmap
+`Hint: try shutting down Docker or Virtualbox and re-running nmap`

 ## Milestone 2: Grabbing Packets with tcpdump
 **Challenge 1:** Determine the IP address for `codepath.com` and use `tcpdump` to display packets with that IP as the destination.
 Then open http://www.codepath.com in the browser and check the output.
 Notice the output displays the HTTP requests in addition to the packets.